Duper: The format that's super!

 foo: "bar"

-Additionally, there may be a comma after the last key-value pair.
+}Conversely, a trailing comma after the last key-value pair is allowed.

 {